 - young adults with lung cancer

-There are various treatments available for a person with EGFR mutation lung cancer, such as:
+There are various treatments available to treat EGFR mutation lung cancer.
+They include:

 - surgery to remove the cancer

 - immunotherapy, which helps the immune system fight the cancer